Gennaro Gattuso: AC Milan

 On 27 November 2017, Vincenzo Montella was sacked by AC Milan.
 Subsequently, they appointed Gattuso as the head coach of the first team, who left the position as the coach of the under-19s.
 He recorded his first win with a 2–1 home victory against Bologna in Serie A on 10 December.
-Milan finished the season in 6th place.
+Milan finished the season in sixth place.

 In April 2018, Gattuso's contract was extended to 2021.
-In his first full season in charge, Milan missed out on Champions League by 1 point, finishing 5th on 68 points.
+In his first full season in charge, Milan missed out on Champions League by one point, finishing fifth on 68 points.
 On 28 May 2019, he departed Milan by mutual consent.

 Napoli

 On 11 December 2019, Gattuso was appointed head coach of Napoli following the sacking of Carlo Ancelotti the previous day.

-On 13 June 2020, Napoli achieved a 1–1 home draw with Inter in the second leg of the Coppa Italia semi-finals, which allowed them to progress to the 2020 Coppa Italia Final following a 2–1 aggregate victory; Gattuso dedicated the achievement to his sister, who had recently died.
+On 13 June 2020, Napoli achieved a 1–1 home draw with Inter in the second leg of the Coppa Italia semi-finals, which allowed them to progress to the 2020 Coppa Italia final following a 2–1 aggregate victory; Gattuso dedicated the achievement to his sister, who had recently died.
 On 17 June, Napoli went on to win the final against Juventus 4–2 on penalties after a goalless draw.

 On 23 May 2021, the final day of the league, Gattuso was unable to secure a fourth-place finish for Napoli after a 1–1 home draw with Verona, finishing fifth.
 One point below Juventus, who secured qualification to the following season's Champions League after a victory at Bologna.
 The club's chairman, Aurelio De Laurentiis, put an end to Gattuso's tenure as the head coach of Napoli after one year and a half.

 Fiorentina

-On 25 May, Fiorentina announced the appointment of Gattuso as their new head coach, effective from 1 July.
-However, on 17 June, just two weeks before his contract was due to begin on 1 July, Gattuso and Fiorentina mutually rescinded the agreement.
+On 25 May 2021, Fiorentina announced the appointment of Gattuso as their new head coach, effective from 1 July.
+However, on 17 June, just two weeks before his contract was due to begin, Gattuso and Fiorentina mutually rescinded the agreement.

 Valencia

 On 9 June 2022, Gattuso was unveiled as the new manager of Valencia, competing in the Spanish La Liga, on a two-season deal.
-In the process, he became the third Italian manager to ever be appointed by and guide the Valencian team, following Claudio Ranieri and Cesare Prandelli.
+In the process, he became the third Italian manager to manage the club, following Claudio Ranieri and Cesare Prandelli.
 On 30 January 2023, he left his position at Valencia by mutual consent with the club.

+Marseille

+On 27 September 2023, Gattuso signed as the new manager of French Ligue 1 side Marseille.
+On 19 February 2024, he was sacked after five months in charge.

+Hajduk Split

+On 12 June 2024, Croatian Football League club Hajduk Split announced Gattuso had signed a contract with the club until 2026.
+In June 2025, he mutually agreed to terminate his contract with the club.

+Italy

+On 15 June 2025, Gattuso was announced as head coach of Italy, replacing the sacked Luciano Spalletti.